capeprivacy/functions/mortgage/README.md

 # Mortgage Calculator

-This application is a mortgage calculator that computes if an applicat is eligible for a mortgage
+This application is a mortgage calculator that computes if an applicant is eligible for a mortgage
 ## Usage

 ### Deploy and run with Cape